Action for Access

 What are my rights?

-The Equality and Human Rights Commission has produced a guide to your rights as a customer of a business.
-Download the guide (PDF).
+The Equality and Human Rights Commission has produced guidance on your rights as a customer of a business.